hoodiecrow/ConsTcl/README.md

 __read-string-expr__

 `` read-string-expr `` is activated by `` read-expr `` when it reads a double quote.
 It collects characters until it reaches another (unescaped) double quote.
-It then returns a string expression--an immutable String[#](https://github.com/hoodiecrow/ConsTcl#strings) object.
+It then returns a string expression--an immutable StringR{strings} object.

 <table border=1><thead><tr><th colspan=2 align="left">read-string-expr (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>a string or end of file</td></tr></table>